SriHemaN/Workshop-/README.md

       Note :

-      Cloning : cloning means just making a copy of the repository
+      Cloning : cloning means just making a copy of the repository.

       git : Git is a project management system which keep track of the changes we make from version to version and also facilitates multiple developers to work on a single project.

-      SKY130RTLDesignAndSynthesisWorkshop : It is the
+      SKY130RTLDesignAndSynthesisWorkshop : It is the github page for the workshop.

+      my_lib : It contains all library files which are needed.